NIRIXIANG/SPIRE-IRSTD/README.md

-# SPIRE
+# Rethinking IRSTD: SPIRE is Enough for Infrared Small Target Detection

-Official PyTorch implementation of **SPIRE: Single-Point Supervision guided Infrared Probabilistic Response Encoding for Infrared Small Target Detection**.
+Official PyTorch implementation of **Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection**.

 ## Overview
 Infrared small target detection (IRSTD) is commonly formulated as a pixel-wise segmentation problem with heavy encoder-decoder architectures.
 However, infrared targets often occupy only a few pixels, have ambiguous boundaries, and are more naturally associated with localization rather than dense contour reconstruction.